abaer123/Racing-Repository/Courses/Workshops/Security/4_Software_Bill_Of_Materials_Reports_And_License_Compliance.md

 6. _Remember to go back to your project using the breadcrumb, clicking on your group, then clicking on your project._

-7. Now if we were to run a new pipeline for a MR, a new approval rule based on this license compliance policy will be added to prevent any software using the MIT license from being merged and the security bot will notify you that you have a policy violation
+7. Now if we were to run a new pipeline for a MR, a new approval rule based on this license compliance policy will be added to prevent any software using the BitTorrent Open Source License v1.1 license from being merged and the security bot will notify you that you have a policy violation.

-8. Lastly if you use the left hand navigation menu you can click through **Secure > License Compliance** and see that we have been notified that the MIT license is a Policy violation.